 Jon grew up in Ham Lake, Minnesota, where he developed a passion for nature and a love of outdoor adventure.
 He graduated from Bethel University in St. Paul, MN with a B.A. in Professional Writing.
 Jon spends much of his free time hiking, biking, trail-running and playing hockey.
 His family knows him as “Jeep” as he was named after the late Minnesota North Stars hockey player J.P.
 “Jeep” Parise.

-Natasha Bartolotta, Communications and Outreach Coordinator
+Natasha Bartolotta, Stewardship & Outreach Manager

 Natasha migrated all the way from the Northeast to the Midwest in the fall of 2021 to join the National Loon Center.
 Prior to joining the NLC she worked for Audubon Louisiana as a Coastal Bird Technician to promote community stewardship of beach-nesting birds.
 Natasha has also worked as a Conservation Educator for the Lehigh Valley Zoo in Pennsylvania and as a research assistant for projects on wild chimpanzees and orangutan behavioral ecology in Uganda and Sumatra, respectively.